 Nepal was one of the few countries I didn’t do research on before arriving.
 Most of my focus was on my Everest Base Camp Trek, which I’ll write about in another post, but exploring the rest of the country was kind of a surprise.
 I had no idea how much anything would cost.
+I hadn’t searched for a Nepal backpacking budget or made my own.
+Like usual, I hoped to stay under $30 a day.
 Before my trek, I spent one month sightseeing in other parts of the country.
-Below is a breakdown of what I spent.
+Below is a breakdown of what I spent while backpacking through Nepal.

 With no set schedule, my itinerary for Nepal looks like a bit of a mess.
 I ended up being based out of Pokhara were I took day trips, overnight trips, and short multi-night trips around the area.
 I kept popping back over to lakeside in between each trip until it began to feel like home.